 See the Open Space Program's website: www.cliftonparkopenspaces.org

 The OPEN SPACE, TRAILS & RIVERFRONT COMMITTEE's next meeting is Wed., May 12, 2021 at 7:00 P.M. to 8:15 P.M. instead of its usual time of 6:15 p.m.
 Please take note of this time start adjustment for May 2021.
 Members of the public are welcome and invited to this Virtual Meeting online via ZOOM per the details below - TO BE ADDED.
 Please check for the details closer to the meeting, or contact the Open Space Coordinator.

 VISCHER FERRY NATURE & HISTORIC PRESERVE: Want more info about this special place?
 Please see this 2002 Vischer Ferry Nature & Historic Preserve Brochure or visit www.cliftonparkopenspaces.org

-WHIPPLE BRIDGE at VISCHER FERRY NATUER & HISTORIC PRESERVE: The iconic Whipple Bridge marks the prominent entrance to the preserve, located south of the intersection of Riverview Road and Van Vranken Road.
+WHIPPLE BRIDGE at VISCHER FERRY NATURE & HISTORIC PRESERVE: The iconic Whipple Bridge marks the prominent entrance to the preserve, located south of the intersection of Riverview Road and Van Vranken Road.
 This historic bridge was placed onsite in 1997 with the help of Union College and other volunteers, moved from its original location in Fonda, NY.
 For more information about the history of Whipple bridges and this particular span, please see an excerpt of the engineering students' 1996 study, here:

 If you missed the JULY 10 Stewardship program about GARNSEY PARK, you can still view it here as a PDF file: Virtual Stewardship Hike_Garnsey Park_7-10-20